closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 2. Not every connection failure is easy to simulate with software.
 Sometimes it makes sense to play with the good old hardware, power things down, unplug some cables, etc.
-3. When in doubt, add more logging.
+3. When in doubt and feeling stuck, add more logging.
 Pull a thread till you find where it snaps.
-4. Go through many possible failure scenarios, even the unlikely ones, first to rule them out and second to inspire your next steps.
+4. Don't outright dismiss the complex, unlikely scenarios.
+Certainly, go through the likelier steps first, but recognize that there's value in eventually pursuing the long shots.
+Worst case, you'll have one extra scenario that you've ruled out.
+Best case, it'll inspire your next steps.